Creating a Garden of Pink and White Flowers

 I like to have blocks of color, and it is almost a point of honor with me to have a garden with something flowering somewhere every month of the year, even December and January.
 So I have a few shrubs which have colorful berries in winter, such as pernettya with white berries, cotoneaster with red berries, and mahonia, a bush that has yellow flowers followed by black berries, as well as hellebores which show their buds in January and open into greeny-white flowers.
-My roses had a few flowers until the end of December, and my fuschias actually flowered throughout winter until frost in spring which is unusual, but the winter was a bit strange too.
+Even my rose bushes had a few flowers until the end of December, and my fuschias actually flowered throughout winter until frost in spring which is unusual, but the winter was a bit strange too.

 Lychnis and Phlox

-Pink Phlox and Lychnis - Abbotswood Rose - Rose Campion
+Pink Phlox and Lychnis (Also Known as Abbotswood Rose or Rose Campion)

-Perennials which Flower in late Spring and Summer
+These are both perennials which flower in late Spring and Summer

 Phlox is a very easy to grow perennial, and you can propagate it by dividing the roots in early Spring.
 It always gives a good show, and continues flowering much longer if you dead-head the flowers as they fade.

 The lychnis plant bears dazzlingly bright dark pink flowers with silvery-grey foliage and will grow in full sun or partial shade in poor soil.
 Height: 18-24 ins.

-You need to dead-head it regularly to prolong flowering, but allow some of the seed heads to develop and ripen, and then collect them if you want to grow more plants.
+You need to dead-head lychnis regularly to prolong flowering, but if you want to grow more plants, allow some of the seed heads to develop and ripen, and then collect the seeds .

 Walk Along the Path a Little Further, and You See Cornus, Spirea and Heuchera